genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/01_fields-from-scratch.md

 mvn archetype:generate -DarchetypeArtifactId=genesis-archetype -DarchetypeGroupId=global.genesis -DgroupId=<group_id> -Dversion=1.0.0-SNAPSHOT -DinteractiveMode=true -DarchetypeVersion=5.2.0 -DartifactId=<artifact_id>
 ```

-Note that if your terminal is PowerShell you will have to wrap the arguments in quotes, like this:
+Note that if your terminal is PowerShell, you will have to wrap the arguments in quotes, like this:

 ```powershell
 mvn archetype:generate "-DarchetypeArtifactId=genesis-archetype" "-DarchetypeGroupId=global.genesis" "-DgroupId=<group_id>" "-Dversion=1.0.0-SNAPSHOT" "-DinteractiveMode=true" "-DarchetypeVersion=5.2.0" "-DartifactId=<artifact_id>"